-Data continuity across the value chain: the right information, where and when needed
+Data continuity across the value chain: the right data, at the right time

 It's really hard to design products by focus groups.
 A lot of times, people don't know what they want until you show it to them.